 Ted Turnau teaches culture, religion, and media studies at Anglo-American University in Prague, Czech Republic.
 He has a PhD from Westminster in apologetics and wrote Popologetics (2012) to help Christians engage popular culture.
-Ted Turnau authored The Pop Culture Parent.
-He and Carolyn have three grown children.
+Ted and his wife, Carolyn, have three grown children.
 Ted enjoys jazz and blues, movies, games, and Japanese culture.

-Jared Moore serves in pastoral ministry.
+Dr. Jared Moore serves in pastoral ministry.
 He has a PhD in systematic theology from Southern Baptist Theological Seminary and cohosts The Pop Culture Coram Deo Podcast.
 Jared also served as second vice president of the Southern Baptist Convention.
-He authored The Pop Culture Parent.
 He and his wife, Amber, and their four children enjoy popular culture together.